cfengine/documentation/resources/additional-topics/application-management.markdown

 Finally, we set classes from the software update in case we want to act differently depending on the outcome.

-Replacing the policy ‘update’ with ‘add’ is all that is required to install the package (once) instead of updating.
-Using policy ‘add’ will do nothing if the package is already installed, but installs the largest version available if it is not.
+Replacing the policy 'update' with 'add' is all that is required to install the package (once) instead of updating.
+Using policy 'add' will do nothing if the package is already installed, but installs the largest version available if it is not.
 Use package_select => "==" to install the exact version instead of the largest.